 The Facial that uses Nightingale Droppings

-Kabuki actors discovered it, Geishas swear by it, and today, even the beauty-conscious women of New York City is raving about it.
+Kabuki actors discovered it, Geishas swear by it, and today, even the beauty-conscious women of New York City are raving about it.
 This elixir has reached our shores.
 What is it?
 Japanese nightingale droppings.

 Japanese Maiko dancers, or young Geisha, stand in a Garden prior to performing at a tea ceremony.